-Formally launched in October of 2004, our relatively new organization is presenting this Service Plan to emphasize the importance of a strong governance, leadership and operational structure for the Council.
+Our new organization is presenting this Updated Service Plan to emphasize the importance of a strong governance, leadership and operational structure for the Council.
 New activities aligning with our reshaped vision and mandate require development and improvement, as do the administrative structures for taking over funds from the Province to assist eligible organizations support the Council's mandate.
-All these matters will be discussed thoroughly in the near future.
+All these matters will be reviewed thoroughly in the near future.